Eugene C. Gardner: As designer and author

 Gardner always made a point to stay abreast of contemporary architectural fashion.
 For the First Congregational Church of West Springfield, completed in 1872, Gardner used as a model H. H. Richardson's Church of the Unity in Springfield.
 Henry-Russell Hitchcock noted that although crude, it represents one of the earliest pieces of evidence of Richardson's influence.
 Vincent Scully noted Gardner as an important figure in the development of the Stick Style, in such a way that revived the ideas of Andrew Jackson Downing.
 After the 1880s, likely due to the influence of the academically trained George C. Gardner, the firm's designs were chiefly derived from Colonial and Renaissance precedents.

 Beyond his own buildings, Gardner is known as the author of a number of influential books on the design and construction of homes.
-Beginning with Homes (1874) and ending with The House that Jill Built (1882, reissued 1896), Gardner promoted a highly personal and considered design process for homes.
+Beginning with Homes, and How to Make Them (1874) and ending with The House that Jill Built (1882, reissued 1896), Gardner promoted a highly personal and considered design process for homes.
 In Space, Time and Architecture, Sigfried Giedion noted that Gardner's writings represented a move away from the fussiness that then typified American architecture to a more considered whole.

 Gardner was also a frequent contributor to The Republican and the architectural press.
 Additionally, from its establishment in 1883 Gardner was editor of a short-lived monthly architectural journal, The Builder, published by Clark W. Bryan & Company.